thma/generic-persistence/README.md

   -- initialize Person table
   setupTableFor @Person SQLite conn

-  -- create a Person entity
-  let alice = Person {personID = 123456, name = "Alice", age = 25, address = "Elmstreet 1"}
+  alice <- insert conn Person {name = "Alice", age = 25, address = "Elmstreet 1"}

-  -- insert a Person into a database insert conn alice
+  print alice

   -- update a Person
   update conn alice {address = "Main Street 200"}

-  -- select a Person from a database
+  -- select a Person by id
-  -- The result type must be provided by the call site, -- as `selectById` has a polymorphic return type `IO (Maybe a)`. alice' <- selectById @Person conn "123456" print alice'
+  -- The result type must be provided by the call site, -- as `selectById` has a polymorphic return type `IO (Maybe a)`. alice' <- selectById @Person conn (personID alice) print alice'

   -- select all Persons from a database. again, the result type must be provided. allPersons <- select @Person conn allEntries print allPersons

-  -- select all Persons from a database, where age is under 30. allPersonsUnder30 <- select @Person conn ((field "age") <.
+  -- select all Persons from a database, where age is smaller 30. allPersonsUnder30 <- select @Person conn (field "age" <.
 (30 :: Int))
   print allPersonsUnder30

   -- delete a Person from a database